 As “Kirkoobree”.
 It means the Church of Saint Cuthbert.

 Because, in the second half of the nineteenth century, artists from Glasgow and beyond settled there to escape the gloom and pollution of industrial cities and to enjoy the area’s wonderful light, air, seascapes and hinterland.
 To this day, their influence permeates Kirkcudbright and the town remains a Mecca for creative folk of every sort.
+You can read more about why Kirkcudbright is known as The Artists’ Town by visiting this page.

 What’s a Beltie?